MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Widget.md

 The *window-state-event* will be emitted when the state of the toplevel window associated to the *widget* changes.

-To receive this signal the **Gnome::Gtk3::Window** associated to the widget needs to enable the **Gnome::Gtk3::DK-STRUCTURE-MASK** mask.
+To receive this signal the **Gnome::Gtk3::Window** associated to the widget needs to enable the `GDK-STRUCTURE-MASK` mask.
 GDK will enable this mask automatically for all new windows.

 Returns: `True` to stop other handlers from being invoked for the event. `False` to propagate the event further.